Break Up Therapy and Counseling in Boulder, Denver, Fort Collins, Broomfield, Longmont

 Love will destroy you and thank God for that.
 Most likely those parts needed destroying anyway.
 It will destroy you so you can grow to your fullest potential–something far beyond what you ever imagined possible.
 And when you heal, you will love again.

 As we move on to new relationships, new homes, new adventures, new ideas, new hobbies, we continue our path of exploring self and other.
-We learn more about giving and sacrifice and making someone happy.
 We begin to gain a greater sense of self-acceptance.
 And, it is from this point that we can look back at our past relationships and think fondly of them–despite the pain that they brought us.
 After all, it is that pain that made us shift.
 We have a choice what to do with that shift.
 We can allow it to destroy us or we can ride it in all it’s pain and glory in order to become even better versions of ourselves.

 And no, we don’t forget our past loves, nor should we.
 We still hold those memories in our heart and they have a way of resurfacing into our awakening lives.
 We remember shared experiences, and most importantly we remember how they made us feel.
 Usually after enough time and space, we remember the love.